 A total of 142,227 Americans were captured and held as prisoners of war during both World Wars, Korea, and Vietnam, including 1,929 Wisconsinites.
 Some 15,190 U.S. service personnel died in captivity, almost three-quarters of them in Japanese hands during World War II.

 Other nearby markers.
 At least 8 other markers are within 5 miles of this marker, measured as the crow flies.
-Engine 2442 (approx. 3.7 miles away); Marshfield's City Hall Clock and Fire Bell (was approx. 3.8 miles away but has been reported missing. ); World's Largest Round Barn (approx. 3.9 miles away); Hamilton & Catherine Roddis House (approx. 4.4 miles away); Veterans Memorial (approx. 4˝ miles away); September 11th Patriots Day (approx. 4˝ miles away); Eli Winch House (approx. 4.7 miles away); Tower Hall (approx. 4.7 miles away).
+Engine 2442 (approx. 3.7 miles away); World's Largest Round Barn (approx. 3.9 miles away); Hamilton & Catherine Roddis House (approx. 4.4 miles away); Veterans Memorial (approx. 4˝ miles away); September 11th Patriots Day (approx. 4˝ miles away); Eli Winch House (approx. 4.7 miles away); Tower Hall (approx. 4.7 miles away); Governor William H. Upham House (approx. 4.7 miles away).
 Touch for a list and map of all markers in Marshfield.

 Credits.
 This page was last revised on June 16, 2016.
-This page originally submitted on July 2, 2007, by Keith L of Wisconsin Rapids, Wisconsin.
-This page has been viewed 1,144 times since then and 17 times this year.
+It was originally submitted on July 2, 2007, by Keith L of Wisconsin Rapids, Wisconsin.
+This page has been viewed 1,499 times since then and 106 times this year.
 Last updated on October 27, 2007, by Keith L of Wisconsin Rapids, Wisconsin.
 Photos: 1, 2. submitted on July 2, 2007, by Keith L of Wisconsin Rapids, Wisconsin.
 3. submitted on October 27, 2007, by Keith L of Wisconsin Rapids, Wisconsin. • J. J. Prats was the editor who published this page.